 If Not, that’s understandable.

-A Mobile website is a completely different thing from the Desktop website.
+A Mobile Website is a completely different thing from a Desktop website.

 Today, developing a website as a Mobile compatible is the finest way to have a greater reach and good constant traffic.

 Today, if you ignore mobile users, you will lose visitors.
-Smartphone usage is growing at a lightning speed.
-And one thing is clear: there are millions of users who are accessing the internet via their mobiles.
+Smartphone usage is growing at lightning speed.
+And one thing is clear: millions of users access the internet via their mobiles.

-In the last 3 years, mobile users and its usage have increased by 40% and desktop usage has fallen from 90% to 50%.
+Mobile users have increased by 40% in the last three years, and desktop usage has fallen from 90% to 50%.

 A story problem: